Faiz99khan/ISL_gesture_recognition/README.md

 <p align="center">
  <img src="results/video_based_gif_rsz.gif" alt="animated"/>
 </p>
-In this result, recognition is done on 5-9 ISL hand gesture.
-A video is played in left window and the same video is played in right window after processing.
+In this result, recognition is done on 5-9 ISL hand gesture video.
+The video is played in left window and the same video is played in right window after processing.
 Process video is playing slowly because i have no good GPU, using google colab GPU, i am able to play process video at around 8 FPS.

 ## Overview
 It is a vision-based system in which deep 3d CNN arhitecture is used to recognize ISL hand gesture in real-time and video using tranfer learning.
 It recognize 10 ISL hand gestures for numeric digits (0-9) in which all are static gesture except gesture for 6 which is dynamic.
 But, it can be extended for large no. of gesture classes without requiring huge amount of data.
 It gives around 85 % accuracy on video stream.